AP Top 25 Takeaways: Heisman Chase, upset Saturday in Big 12

 No. 5 Oklahoma joined Georgia (against South Carolina) and Wisconsin (at Illinois) among the upset playoff contenders.

 The Sooners were knocked off at Kansas State.
-The Wildcats were a 21 ½-point underdogs, having scored 49 points in their last three games before dropping 48 on Oklahoma.
+The Wildcats were a 21½-point underdogs, having scored 49 points in their last three games before dropping 48 on Oklahoma.
 The Sooners, like the Bulldogs and Badgers the past two weeks, outgained their opponent but made critical mistakes.
 It was the centerpiece of a wild day in the Big 12, one of three games in which an unranked team beat a ranked team in the conference.

 Most alarming for OU was the defense.
 The Sooners have been much better this season under first-year defensive coordinator Alex Grinch — though to be fair the bar had been set pretty low in recent years.
 Kansas State had its way with Oklahoma, going for 213 on the ground and 213 in the air.
 The Wildcats came into the game second-to-last in the Big 12 in total offense and yards per play.